elbuenmitch/new-digi-map/README.md

 - Copy/Paste: Selecting one or more elements allows the option to copy those elements.
 Pasting them can be done by pressing cmd-v (or ctr-v in PC), pasting happens in a place of the canvas where there's no existing elements so overlap can be prevented.

 ## Navigation Menu
 - From this menu the user can select the type of element to add to the canvas.
-Initially it will hold only the "Location" and "Barrier" options, but if a new option is added, it should be added to this menu.
+Initially it will hold only the "Location" (shortcut: 'L' key) and "Barrier" (shortcut: 'B' key) options, but if a new option is added, it should be added to this menu.
 - Zoom: zoom level and plus/minus buttons to zoom in/out in 10% steps.
+- Select: tool for selecting elements in the canvas.
+Can be quickly activated by pressing the 'V' key.
-- Pan: the mouse changes to a mode in which the user clicks and holds a point in the canvas to pan through it.
+- Pan (Hand): the mouse changes to a mode in which the user clicks and holds a point in the canvas to pan through it.
+Can be quickly activated by pressing the 'H' key.
 - Settings: clicking this button opens a modal with the settings menu.
 - Search field: this is a text input field where the user can type an element ID, and when pressing enter, the canvas pans to display that element in the center of the screen, and highlight it in a different color.
 Highlight is removed once the user clicks somewhere else.
 - SVG output button: this button exports an SVG file that captures the locations, dimensions, IDs of all elements in the canvas.